elinonga/flutter_auth/README.md

 ## Screenshots

-Here's a screenshot of the app's home screen:
+Here's a screenshot of the app, inspiration from --> https://dribbble.com/shots/16316303-Login-and-Sign-up-Screens :

 ![Screenshot](assets/images/readme/login.png)